-A rule in Rubrix basically applies a chosen label to a list of records that match a given query, so all you need is a query plus a label.
-After entering a query in the search bar and selecting a label, you will see some metrics for the rule on the right and the matches of your query in the record list below.
+A rule in Rubrix basically applies a chosen set of labels to a list of records that match a given query, so all you need is a query plus labels.
+After entering a query in the search bar and selecting one or multiple labels, you will see some metrics for the rule on the right and the matches of your query in the record list below.